pactumjs/pactumjs.github.io/matching.md

 Checks if actual value is a float number.

-- `int` method accepts an optional floating-point number.
+- `float` method accepts an optional floating-point number.
 Actual value should be a number with decimals.

 ```js
 const { float } = require('pactum-matchers');